TaylanUB/scheme-bytestructures/README.md

 (bytestructure-set! u8array 5 42)
 ```

+**Note:** Since dereferencing a pointer involves the creation of a new
+bytevector object, it's a rather inefficient operation relative to
+what it achieves (following a pointer).
+As such, you might want to
+minimize the use of pointer dereferences in performance-critical
+sections of code.
+Note that using the macro API does **not** work
+around this issue, as the bytevector still needs to be created at
+run-time to access the data referenced by the pointer.

 Since pointers are also values themselves, pointer descriptors also
 have direct referencing and assignment semantics.
 Referencing the
 pointer yields the numeric value of the address.